Classic erosional landforms dominate this area of the Holderness Coast.

 Flamborough is the headland that forms the most northerly point of the Holderness Coast.

-The most striking aspect of Flamborough Head are the white chalk cliffs that surround it.
+The most striking aspect of Flamborough Head is the white chalk cliffs that surround it.
 The chalk lies in distinct horizontal layers, formed from the remains of tiny sea creatures millions of years ago.
 Above the chalk at the top of the cliffs is a layer of till (glacial deposits) left behind by glaciers 18,000 years ago, during the last ice age.
 As the cliffs below are worn away by the action of the waves, the clay soil often falls into the sea in huge landslips.

 The aerial photograph below shows Selwicks Bay, the most easterly bay at Flamborough and the location of the lighthouse.
-To the north of the bay is an arch and to the south you can see a stack.
+To the north of the bay is an arch and to the south, you can see a stack.

 The photograph below was taken overlooking Selwicks Bay looking west from the cliff top.